JetBrains/ideavim/doc/set-commands.md

                  - enabled - icon is shown in the status bar
                  - gray - use the gray version of the icon
                  - disabled - hide the icon

-                  Works only from `~/.ideavimrc` after the IDE restart.

     `lookupkeys`    `lookupkeys`   List of strings